 What is the distinction Between a Griddle and Grill?

 The distinction is apparent.
 Griddles have sleek, flat surfaces.
 Grills have distinctively raised ridges if it’s a solid plate or bars with openings in between permitting food to cook directly over the warmth coming from beneath.
+Most grills have grates, whereas griddles are flat plates with no ridges.

-The Type of Metal makes the difference
+The type of metal makes the difference

 Most griddles are made of either cast iron or stainless steel.
-For grills with higher budgets and commercial use, they are made of stainless-steel and even chrome.
+For grills with higher budgets and commercial use, they are made of stainless steel and even chrome.

 You’ll notice steel or stainless-steel griddles in most restaurants and hotels.
 They mill the steel swish to around 3/4-inch, and it weighs about thirty pounds per area unit.
 It has glorious heat retention and recovery.